ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 >
 > Only LAZY mode replication guarantees backward compatibility.
 >
-> While EAGER mode replication DDL synchronization and Offline Replication do not ensure backward compatibility since they require the same replication protocol version.
+> While EAGER mode replication, DDL synchronization and Offline Replication do not ensure backward compatibility since they require the same replication protocol version.

 </br>